swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 This code is built and tested via the "arm-none-eabi-gcc" tool chain on an Ubuntu 14.04 virtual machine.

-For Ubuntu, the toolchain can be installed via:
+For recent Ubuntu releases, the toolchain can be installed via:

+* sudo apt-get install gcc-arm-none-eabi

+On older Ubuntu releases, you may need to run these first:

 * sudo add-apt-repository ppa:terry.guo/gcc-arm-embedded
 * sudo apt-get update
-* sudo apt-get install gcc-arm-none-eabi

 The code can be downloaded via: